 How do schools shape the lives of African Americans?
 Who are the teachers that best educate African American students?
 How do African American parents shape learning?
 What are the characteristics of a "good" school for African Americans?
 In this course, students will address these questions and more.
 Drawing from the disciplines of psychology and education, students will examine historical and contemporary factors that shape school achievement for African Americans.
 Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Ethical Reasoning, The Individual in Community, Teamwork/Collaboration.

-SED HD 354: Achievement Gap
+SED HD 354: Challenging Educational Inequity

 SED HD 385: Psychological Trauma

 Introduces students to the concept of trauma and psychological consequences associated with exposure to potentially traumatizing events; explores risk and protective factors, inter-generational transmission, treatment of trauma, and post-traumatic growth.
 Special attention paid to sociological factors associated with post-traumatic adjustment and resilience.
 4 cr.
 Effective Fall 2021, this course fulfills a single unit in each of the following BU Hub areas: Social Inquiry I, Teamwork/Collaboration.

 SED HD 400: Internship in Applied Human Development